 DCC-2618 is an orally administered kinase switch control inhibitor for the treatment of gastrointestinal stromal tumors (GIST), advanced systemic mastocytosis (ASM), gliomas, and other solid tumors driven by KIT kinase or PDGFRα kinase.
 Deciphera is focusing the development of DCC-2618 in patient subgroups where significant unmet medical need exists despite currently available therapies.

 While approved kinase inhibitors control certain initiating and drug resistance-causing mutations in KIT and PDGFRα, the kinases that drive disease progression in most GIST patients, these approved drugs fail to inhibit all known mutations.
-DCC-2618 was specifically designed to improve the treatment of GIST patients by inhibiting the full spectrum of mutations in KIT and PDGFRα.
-DCC-2618 is a pan-KIT and pan-PDGFRα inhibitor that blocks initiating KIT mutations in exons 9, 11, 13, 14, 17, and 18, known to be present in GIST patients and the D816V exon 17 mutation known to be present in ASM patients.
+DCC-2618 was specifically designed to improve the treatment of GIST patients by inhibiting the full spectrum of the known mutations in KIT and PDGFRα.
+DCC-2618 is a KIT and PDGFRα inhibitor that blocks initiating KIT mutations in exons 9, 11, 13, 14, 17, and 18, known to be present in GIST patients, and the D816V exon 17 mutation known to be present in ASM patients.
 DCC-2618 inhibits PDGFRα mutations in exon 18, including the D842V mutation that drives a subset of GIST.

 |Tumor Type||Target||Status||Retained Rights|

 |GIST – 4th Line||KIT and PDGFRα||Phase 3 Pivotal Trial – Ongoing||Worldwide|

 |GIST – 2nd Line||KIT and PDGFRα||Phase 3 Pivotal Trial – Planned||Worldwide|

 |GIST, ASM, gliomas||KIT and PDGFRα||Phase 1 Expansion – Ongoing||Worldwide|